phetsims/vector-addition/doc/implementation-notes.md

 The _Explore 2D_ screen can be thought of as the "prototypical" screen.
 It has these features:

-* There are 2 scenes, one for each snap mode (Cartesian and Polar).
+* There are 2 scenes, one for each snap mode (Cartesian and polar).
 * Each scene has 1 vector set, and therefore 1 sum vector.
 * Vectors in the Cartesian scene are labeled a&#8407;, b&#8407;, c&#8407;.
-* Vectors in the Polar scene are labeled d&#8407;, e&#8407;, f&#8407;.
+* Vectors in the polar scene are labeled d&#8407;, e&#8407;, f&#8407;.
-* One instance of each vector can be created via direct manipulation.
-Drag out of the toolbox to create, drag back to the toolbox to delete.
+* One instance of each vector can be dragged to/from the toolbox via direct manipulation.
 * Vectors can be transformed via direct manipulation.
-Drag a vector's tail to translate; drag a vector's head to scale and rotate.
+Drag a vector's tail to translate.
+Drag a vector's head to scale and rotate.
 * Sum vectors can only be translated via direct manipulation.
 By definition, their magnitude and angle depend on the other vectors in the vector set.
 * Selecting a vector moves it to the front, highlights it, and displays its associated values in the "Vector Values"